 Malawi has a low adult literacy rate, which was estimated at 58 percent in 1998.
 In addition, the female literacy rate was estimated at 44 percent.
-Adults who complete at least standard 8 are likely not to be poor.
+Adults who complete at least standard VIII are likely not to be poor.
 This was particularly true in urban areas.
-However, few Malawians attained that level of education as only about 11.2 percent of adults aged 25 years and above completed Standard 8, where 16.2 percent was for male and 6.2 percent for female (IHS 1998).
+However, few Malawians attained that level of education as only about 11.2 percent complete Standard 7, where 16.2 percent is for male and 6.2 percent is for female.
+(IHS 1998)

 There is very little difference between poor and non-poor households in regard to the proportion of primary school-aged children who are currently in school.
 However, poor children are likely to drop out of school before reaching Standard 5.
-Drop-out rates increase with the educational ladder and are higher for girls and in rural areas.
-The male drop-out rate was estimated at 9.5 percent while the female rate was at 14.1 percent (DHS, 2000).
 The national gross enrolment ratio was estimated at 132 and the pupil to qualified teacher ratio was 114.
 These indicators have large implications for the quality of education.
 There is a lot of repetition as classes become too big to manage.
-Repetition is highest in standard 1 (45.3 percent) and in rural areas (47.1 percent).
-In urban areas the repetition rate was estimated at 29.1 percent (DHS, 2000) This is also compounded by the use of unqualified teachers.
-Despite the introduction of Free Primary Education (FPE), the Net Enrolment Rate (NER) has remained at 78 percent implying that there are other factors that prevent children from attending school.
+This is also compounded by the use of unqualified teachers.
+Despite the introduction of Free Primary Education (FPE), the Net Enrolment Rate (NER) has remained 78 percent implying that there are other factors that prevent children to attend school.